wsyCUHK/SACCT/SACCT/README.md

+Please run the main.py.

-The detailed code will published with paper publication.
+The code is tested with
+python 3.6.8
+torch 1.8.1
+CUDA 11.1